 I’m keeping it real with you guys this morning.
-I run a meal planning business (and now nutrition software company), but, man, there are just some weeks that I’m not in the mood to meal prep at all.
+I run a macro plan business, but, man, there are just some weeks that I’m not in the mood to meal prep at all.
 Sometimes I’ve had a busy weekend and just don’t have the energy.
 Other times, I’m just not super motivated to spend a couple of hours in the kitchen, especially when I have the option of enjoying “Sunday Funday” relaxing with my family or friends.

 But, at the end of the day, I know how much better I feel after I meal prep.
 I mean, I’m setting myself up for a healthy week, and, if I slack on that, I know my week of eats will not be as nutritious.
 I’m sure a lot of us have been in the same position, so here are a few of the tricks that I turn to when I really don’t want to prep, but I know it will help set me up for success.
 And, of course, I would love to hear yours, too!
 Please share if you have a go-to tactic or trick when it comes to meal prep, especially when you don’t want to meal prep – would love to hear it! 😉